Jason Crabb returns for veteran show in Kingsport

 “The most important part to me is to see people saved,” Young said “That’s the crux of it all.
 We never have a concert without having an invitation.
 We have seen a lot of people saved.
 That’s what we like to see.
 Our dedication is to support the veterans and get the name of Jesus out there to people.”

-Lighthouse Productions has teamed up with Rainbow Motors who once again serves as a corporate sponsor for the event.
+Lighthouse Productions has teamed up with Rainbow Motors, which once again will serve as a corporate sponsor for the event.
 Doors will open at 5 p.m., and tickets can be purchased in advance or at the door.
 The flier for the event said temperature checks will take place at the door.
 Masks are optional.

 General admission tickets purchased in advance are $20, and reserved artist circle tickets are $22.
 Concertgoers who purchase 20 tickets will receive two tickets free.
 On the day of the concert, all tickets will be $25.